 I’ve noticed that when my daughter is really bored she’ll come to me for food handouts.
 I simply remind her that her next meal is coming soon.
 And I always inform her that she can have that particular food another time.

 This isn’t about forbidding certain foods (which is a bad idea), it’s about maintaining structure with eating.
-The goal is to keep feeding separate from emotions like boredom, frustration and sadness.
+The goal is to keep feeding separately from emotions like boredom, frustration and sadness.
 This way, kids learn to deal with life’s ups and downs without using food.
-After all, studies show that overweight children eat in the absence of hunger more than normal weight children.
+After all, studies show that overweight children eat in the absence of hunger more than normal-weight children.